 The problem with siphoning out substrate is that you often do not have enough water in the tank to siphon out all the substrate.
 And you also don’t want to replace all the tank water with new water.
 So this next step is to make sure we don’t run out of tank water while siphoning the substrate out.
 When your pail is full, stop the siphon.
 Let the pail sit and wait for the detritus in the pail to settle.
 Once they have settled, siphon or scoop the water in the first pail through the filter sock and into the second pail.
 This should filter out the finest detritus and leave you with pretty clean water in the second pail.
 Transfer that water back into the tank.
-Dispose the substrate in the first pail.
-Repeat from the first step.
+Dispose of the substrate in the first pail.
+Repeat the first step.

-If you plan to add new substrate, watch my video on how to add substrate to an existing tank.
+If you plan to add a new substrate, watch my video on how to add substrate to an existing tank.

 Once you are done, do a regular water change to get rid of any detritus that got stirred up.
-And sediments if you added new substrate.
+And sediments if you added a new substrate.

 - If you have more pails, then you can continue to siphon while the detritus in the previous pail(s) settle.
 This will save some time.